hh10/Efficient-Verification-of-NNs-against-LVM-based-Specifications/readme.md

-# Efficient Verification of Neural Networks against LVM-based Specifications
+# Efficient Verification of NNs against LVM-based Specifications

 This is the codebase for the verification pipeline produced and experiments in our submission.
 ## Installation:
-To be able to use the codebase, install gurobi (make sure its executable and libraries can be found, can run setup.py) and all packages in requirements.txt.
+To be able to use the codebase, install gurobi (make sure its executable and libraries can be found, can run its setup.py) and all packages in requirements.txt.
 Run `python3 -m tests.tests` to ensure that tests run.
+All verification based results in Table 1 and 4 requires VeriNet backend, which can be downloaded from its author's github: https://github.com/vas-group-imperial/VeriNet.
+After its setup, make sure that `python verinet_line_segment_verification.py` runs successfully.
 ## Usage:
 Commands for various uses of this codebase are as follows:
 1. To train the verification pipeline elements: